sanity-io/example-ecommerce-snipcart-vue/README.md

 $ npm run generate
 ```

+If you want to host this on Netlify, as a static build, follow [these steps](https://www.sanity.io/blog/tutorial-host-your-sanity-based-next-js-project-on-netlify#3-deploy-your-blog-on-netlify) while simply substituting the `generate` command above.

 The queries are by default limited to 100 items.
 This project is just an example, but
 it is possible to expand it with pagination or forever-scroll.
 To get more items,
 just add ex [0..1000] to the end of your query https://www.sanity.io/docs/data-store/query-cheat-sheet#slice-operations